 - Presenting signs and symptoms and the possible long-term effects of abuse

-- Analysis of a variety of assessment and risk assessment models
+- Analysis and evaluation of a variety of assessment and risk assessment models

 - Application of these to practice

-- Evaluation of safeguarding practice, including partnership working, related to the issue identified in the scenario
+- Critical evaluation of safeguarding practice, including partnership working, related to the issue identified in the scenario

-- A proposal for personal and practice developments to improve safeguarding practice
+- A proposal for practice and service delivery developments to improve safeguarding practice

-- Analysis and application of relevant concepts from current literature and research
+- Appraisal and application of relevant concepts from literature and research

 Scenario based workshops will be used during the module to enable students to reflect on the evidence based knowledge they have gained and assist them in developing a clear rationale on how this may be applied in practice.